ewassef/committees/session-committee.md

 # Session

-This committee will be in charge of speaker selection and communication.
-This includes talk selection, and all speaker communications.
+This committee will be in charge of speaker selection and communication, including talk selection and all speaker communications.
+The members of this committee are:

+- Eddie Wassef - Lead
+- Angel Ramirez
+- Moez Mustafa
+- Daniel Oh
+- Jamie Parker
+- Rafael Brito
+- Chad Crowell
+- Damian Igbe
+- Manish Tyagi
+- Cristher Castro

 ## Role Description